TV stations won't break deals to broadcast Super League, says Spain's Mediapro

+Media & TelecomTV stations won't break deals to broadcast Super League, says Spain's Mediapro

-MADRID (Reuters) - Television broadcasters won’t break their contracts with UEFA and national leagues to join the breakaway European Super League project, the head of Spanish media company Mediapro told Reuters on Monday.
+Television broadcasters won't break their contracts with UEFA and national leagues to join the breakaway European Super League project, the head of Spanish media company Mediapro told Reuters on Monday. read more

 Jaume Roures, whose company broadcasts matches from Spanish football's top flight La Liga and holds the TV licensing rights of the UEFA Champions League in the country, said he believed the new competition would not succeed.